 Procuring Vehicles for Durability and SOH Testing.
 To procure vehicles for durability and SOH testing, the Executive Officer shall obtain from the Department of Motor Vehicles a list of all vehicles in the motor vehicle class within a specified geographical area that responded to requests by mail to participate in state testing, select vehicles from those that responded to the solicitation, and inspect selected vehicles to determine whether they meet the criteria of the test sample group.
 In selecting vehicles for durability testing, the Executive Officer shall include only vehicles meeting the criteria set forth in subsection (e)(2)(D)1. below.
-In selecting vehicles for SOH testing, the Executive Officer shall include only vehicles meeting the criteria set forth in subsection (e)(2)(D)3. below
+In selecting vehicles for SOH testing, the Executive Officer shall include only vehicles meeting the criteria set forth in subsection (e)(2)(D)3. below.

 Procuring Vehicles for Other Testing.
 For all other testing, the Executive Officer shall, on a case-by-case basis, determine the appropriate manner for procuring vehicles.
 In making the determination, the Executive Officer shall consider the nature of the potential noncompliance and the scope of the motor vehicle class.
 If the Executive Officer concludes, using good engineering judgment, that a reasonable basis exists to believe that a vehicle operator's driving or maintenance habits would not substantially impact test results to determine noncompliance, they may procure vehicle(s) by any means and from any sources that assure effective collection and testing of vehicles.
 In all cases, however, the Executive Officer shall include only vehicles meeting the criteria set forth in (e)(2)(D)4. below.